-The ACMA’s 10th Annual National Catalog Forum will take place May 2-4, at the DuPont Circle Hotel in Washington.
+Dates & Locale: May 2-4, at the DuPont Circle Hotel in Washington

-- So You Want a Discounted Catalog Postage Rate?
-Come to the ACMA Forum, where you’ll take part in moving this vital game-changer across the finish line.
-USPS officials will be on hand to work with us on this long-awaited
+ACMA’s Work on a Discounted Catalog Postage Rate: Come to the ACMA Forum, where you’ll take part in moving this vital game-changer across the finish line.
+USPS officials will be on hand to work with us on this long-awaited discount specifically for catalogs.

 Come Help Advance (Your) Catalog Cause